Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 (cm:title:term3 OR cm:name:term3 OR cm:description:term3 OR cm:content:term3)
 ```

-**Note:** this means that a full query in AND matches documents that contains all the terms in the query, in any of the fields involved.
+> **Note:** This means that a full query in AND matches documents that contains all the terms in the query, in any of the fields involved.

-### DataType
+#### DataType

-This query is executed when the field name corresponds to a datatype definition using its prefixed or fully qualified form (e.g. d:text, {http://www.alfresco.org/model/dictionary/1.0}text).
+This query is executed when the field name corresponds to a datatype definition using its prefixed or fully qualified form, for example `d:text, {http://www.alfresco.org/model/dictionary/1.0}text)`.

-The actual query produced is a boolean query which includes an optional clause for each property associated to the input datatype definition.
+The query produced is a boolean query which includes an optional clause for each property associated to the input datatype definition.

-### Permission Queries
+#### Permission Queries

 Fields that are related to ACL information are stored directly as part of the Elasticsearch documents.
-As a consequence of that, the corresponding queries are plain term/range/prefix/fuzzy queries using the following fields:
+Consequently, the corresponding queries are plain `term`/`range`/`prefix`/`fuzzy` queries using the following fields:

 * OWNER
 * READER